-Before sketching the wire frame I will first need to draw a center line marked X. From this line I will then add two vertical lines of equal distance to help me set out the approximate hip and shoulder widths.
+Before sketching the wire frame I will first need to draw a centre line marked X. From this line, I will then add two vertical lines of equal distance to help me set out the approximate hip and shoulder widths.
 The lines marked A and B in the example below will then give me a reference point for the shoulders and hip proportions.

 Putting pencil to paper

 Once I have my three verticals lines marked X, A and B I can begin to form my pear shaped figure.
 Remember, a woman with a pear shaped figure has narrower shoulders than her hips, and by picking a point just inside the vertical lines, marked in red for clarity, will give the position for the shoulders at their widest point.
 As you can see the distance from the centre line is slightly less than those marked for the hips. ( The shoulders are positioned at approximately 1⁄3rd of the way down in the 2 heads section.)

 If you are already using a basic stick/wire frame figure as a guide you will need to adjust the shoulder width accordingly by reducing the distance of the cross bar for the shoulders.
 This will then insure that when drawing the pear shaped figure the hips and thighs will be wider than the shoulders and so make the overall proportions more accurate.

 Forming the pear shape.
 Once the two points for the shoulders and hip widths are in place begin to carefully sketch the outline of the pear shaped figure.

 Starting in the 1 heads section draw an oval.
 This will form the basic outline for the head.
 Once you have done this you can add the neck.